 What are our favorite bookstores in Asheville?
 What are some of the best used bookstores in Asheville and which ones do many locals also recommend?
+Let’s get started!

-Favorite Asheville Bookstores
+4 Amazing Asheville Bookstores

 If you didn’t already know, Asheville, North Carolina is literary heaven.
 The state is filled with local authors like Denise Kiernan and Megan Shepherd.
 Authors and writers love to talk about their books and writing at Malaprop’s events.

 Who doesn’t covet a clever literary tote to carry all of their new purchases?
-I dare you to try to leave this popular Asheville bookstore empty-handed.
+I dare you to leave this popular Asheville bookstore empty-handed.

 If you are looking for rarer and used books, Malaprop’s has a sister bookstore, Downtown Books & News (DBN).
 Keep scrolling for the juicy details…

 Firestorm Books & Coffee is one of the most radical and unique Asheville bookstores.
 A self-proclaimed queer, feminist collective, Firestorm is a worker-owned and self-managed business.

 Book lovers can find indie books, new releases, artwork, and vegan treats.
 They host film screenings, workshops, book clubs, and fundraisers.

 Imagine drinking champagne and literary cocktails in a used bookstore in Asheville.
 Sounds heavenly, right?

-Located in the historic Grove Park Arcade, a truly beautiful building, you may sit inside or out while enjoying and taste tasting your way through their impressive wine collection with a charcuterie.
+Located in the historic Grove Arcade, you can sit inside or outside.
+Taste test your way through their impressive wine collection with a charcuterie.

-Unlike Malaprop’s, Battery Park Book Exchange is a used bookstore in Asheville.
+Unlike Malaprop’s, Battery Park Book Exchange is a used bookstore in Asheville, NC.
 They specialize in books about North Carolina, American and Southern history, and the Civil War.